Shark Kills Teenage Girl In Western Australia - UrduPoint

 Shark Kills Teenage Girl In Western Australia

-A 16-year-old girl died Saturday after being mauled by a shark as she swam in a river in Western Australia, officials said
+A shark killed a 16-year-old girl Saturday after she apparently jumped into a river in Western Australia to swim near a pod of dolphins, officials said

-Sydney (APP - UrduPoint / Pakistan Point News - 4th Feb, 2023 ) :A 16-year-old girl died Saturday after being mauled by a shark as she swam in a river in Western Australia, officials said.
+Sydney, (APP - UrduPoint / Pakistan Point News - 4th Feb, 2023 ) :A shark killed a 16-year-old girl Saturday after she apparently jumped into a river in Western Australia to swim near a pod of dolphins, officials said.

-The girl was bitten by an unknown species of shark in the Swan River in the Perth suburb of North Fremantle, a state government statement said.
+The girl was bitten by an unknown species of shark during an outing with friends on the Swan River in the Perth suburb of North Fremantle, state government and police officials said.

-She was pulled from the water but pronounced dead at the scene after efforts to revive her failed, said Paul Robinson, police acting inspector for the Fremantle district.
+She was pulled from the water but died from her injuries at the scene after efforts to revive her failed, said Paul Robinson, acting police inspector for the Fremantle district.

 "It's very early on, what we're being advised is that she was with friends on the river," he told a news conference.

 "They were on jet skis.
-Possible a pod of dolphins were being seen nearby and the young female jumped in to swim nearby the dolphins."
-Describing it as a "very, very traumatic incident," Robinson said the family of the girl, who was from Perth, were "absolutely devastated by the news".
+Possibly a pod of dolphins were being seen nearby and the young female jumped in to swim nearby the dolphins."
+Describing it as a "very, very traumatic incident," Robinson said the family of the girl, who was from Perth, was "absolutely devastated by the news".

 The state government warned people to take "additional caution" in the Swan River in North Fremantle and to abide by any beach closures.

-In February last year, a 35-year-old British diving instructor, Simon Nellist, was devoured off Sydney's Little Bay Beach, the first such attack in the country's largest city since 1963.
+In February last year, a 35-year-old British diving instructor, Simon Nellist, was devoured off Sydney's Little Bay Beach, the first such attack in the city since 1963.

 According to sports Australia, 4.5 million Aussies swim regularly and at least 500,000 surf.